AaronChapman/padseek/README.md

 -**random pad arrangement:**
 - when selected, this option will randomize the active pad pieces across all of your drum pads

+-**random number of pads:**
+- when selected, this option will randomize the number of drum pads in the sequence